thoth-station/thoth-station.github.io/_j/mkl_threads.md

-Consider adjusting ``OMP_NUM_THREADS`` environment variable for containerized deployments, one or more libraries use Intel's MKL that does not detect correctly one or more libraries use Intel's MKL that does not detect correctly resource allocation in the cluster resource allocation in the cluster.
+Consider adjusting ``OMP_NUM_THREADS`` environment variable for containerized deployments, one or more libraries use Intel's MKL that does not detect correctly resource allocation in the cluster.

 ## Issue description